thecodecat23/cat-shelter/README.md

 }
 ```

 2. **Infrastructure Layer**: This layer provides concrete implementations of the interfaces defined in the domain layer.
 It interacts with the MongoDB database and handles operations such as finding a cat by its ID and updating a cat's status.
-Note: No database persistency on purpose (sample project).

 ```csharp
 public class CatsDatabaseContext : ICatsDatabaseContext